beta-sheet/mars/README.md

 ## Background

 In my PhD lab we had a citation database ("lars") with more than 20k entries, which has been manually curated over the last 20 years.
-A small sample with 22 entries is included in `assets/lars.txt`.
+A small sample of this database with 22 entries is included in `assets/lars.txt`.
 The main goal of this tool is convert it to bibtex format to make paper writing easier.
 Furthermore, it also provides functionality for doing keyword searches on the bibliography entries.

 The citation keys therein, also referred to as "lars codes", are made up by the first two letters of the first author's last name, the last 2 digits of the publication year, followed by a dot and a sequential index.